Matt Harrison (baseball): 2012

 2012 was a good year for Harrison as he earned his first career All-Star selection.
-He went 18-11 with a 3.29 ERA in 32 starts.
+He went 18–11 with a 3.29 ERA in 32 starts to lead the Rangers in wins.
+However, they lost in the Wild Card Game.

 2013

 2013 became a short-lived season for Harrison as he experienced back soreness.
 He was placed on the 15-day disabled list due to back stiffness on April 10, 2013.
 On April 20, 2013, Harrison underwent back surgery to repair a herniated disc.
 He underwent a second back surgery on May 2, 2013, which prematurely ended his season.
-In only 2 starts of the 2013 season, Harrison went 0-2 with an 8.44 ERA.
+In only 2 starts of the 2013 season, Harrison went 0–2 with an 8.44 ERA.

 2014

-During the 2014 season, Harrison made only 4 starts going 1-1 with a 4.15 ERA.
+During the 2014 season, Harrison made only 4 starts going 1–1 with a 4.15 ERA.
 On May 13, 2014, Harrison left the game with an apparent back injury, which landed him on the disabled list the following day.
-On June 3, 2014, Harrison underwent lumbar spinal disc fusion surgery, effectively ending his 2014 season.
-Most news affiliates projected that this surgery could end Harrison’s career playing any professional sport.
+On June 3, 2014, Harrison underwent spinal fusion surgery to alleviate lumbar herniation in his back, which ended his season.
+Doctors declared that it was not safe for Harrison to continue playing baseball or any other sport, even after making a full recovery.